omarhosny66/Adaptive_Quantization_Smart_IMU/STM32-HAL-BHI360-F446RE/README.md

 # BHI360 Driver for STM32 Nucleo-F446RE (HAL)

 This repository provides a hardware abstraction layer and integration for the Bosch BHI360 Smart IMU on the STM32F446RE microcontroller.
-This implementation replaces the Bosch COINES dependency with a lightweight platform layer built directly on the STM32Cube HAL, specifically tailored for resource-constrained embedded environments.
+This implementation replaces the Bosch COINES dependency with a lightweight platform layer built directly on the STM32Cube HAL, specifically tailored for resource constrained embedded environments.

 The BHI360 is a smart sensor hub that requires a firmware upload to its internal RAM/Flash upon startup.
 Unlike standard IMUs, data is accessed through a structured FIFO event system rather than simple register polling.